Got a question?

 Yes!
 We welcome all dogs at Clyne.
-If you are staying in our cottages there is a supplement of £5 per night per dog, up to a maximim of £20 per stay per dog.
+If you are staying in our cottages there is a supplement of £5 per night per dog.
 We ask that your four legged friends are kept off all the furniture, out of the bedrooms, and are kept under control around the horses and other animals.
 Dogs should not be left alone in the cottages for long periods of time.
 There are lots of lovely local walks nearby and many of the beaches on Gower are dog friendly.
 Ted the Clyne Farm dog loves meeting new friends!
 If you call into the office there will be free dog treats available and fresh doggy water.

 What paperwork do I need to complete to take part in activities?

 Everyone who takes part in our activities must complete a Registration Form.
 If you are a regular visitor to us the form will need to be updated annually.
 There is a separate form for horse riding which asks some extra questions about your riding ability.
 You will be given the appropriate form to complete on your arrival.
 Alternatively you can download the form here and bring it with you.
 For groups we recommend that you email the forms to us in advance.
 That way you can get started on your chosen activity as soon as possible!

 It depends.
 Horse riding, archery, indoor climbing, Challenge Valley assault course, raft building, bushcraft/survival, and most problem solving challenges take place at the main Farm site.
 Other activities such as gorge walking, surfing, rock climbing and rock hopping take place at sites away from the Farm.
 If you don't have your own transport available just ask us to arrange.

 Our birthday party package includes food; chicken nuggets, sausage or cheese and tomato pizza.
 All served with chips and squash.
 One choice only for the whole group.

 Bushcraft & Woodland Parties include campfire sausages, bread roll & squash.
 No other choice.